-- 1. Be able describe the underlying principles of pharmacology and their relationship to client health - 2.
-Be able to demonstrate satisfactory comprehension of medications and their side effects. - 3.
+- 1. Be able describe the underlying principles of selected nursing skills and their relationship to client health status - 2.
+Be able to demonstrate satisfactory performance of selected nursing skills utilizing principles of safety - 3.
 Be able identify the nursing process used to solve advanced client care problems across the life span using appropriate medical terminology - 4.
-Demonstrate safe and competent care; describe how each step of the nursing process relates to nursing care; and discuss the implementation of medications in a variety of health care settings. - 5.
-Identify properties, effects, and principles of pharmacotherapeutic agents; and explain nursing interventions associated with the various pharmacotherapeutic agents.
+Demonstrate safe and competent advanced nursing skills; describe how each step of the nursing process relates to nursing care; and discuss the implementation of advanced nursing skills in a variety of health care settings.